Barbarian Checklist

 Nosoki's rating:

-The worst in the mighty Deathstalker quadrilogy.
+The third installation is by far the worst in the mighty Deathstalker quadrilogy.
 The main character is played by someone who isn't at all interesting or barbarian-like.
 The villain isn't a truly bad guy at all and the fight scenes are mainly recycled from the earlier movies.

 Nosoki's rating:

-Not hilariously funny all the time, but still pretty greatly done garbage.
-First movie's Rick Hill returns to the main role and the main female character is a hottie who isn't afraid to show her rack.
+The final Deathstalker film is not hilariously funny all the time, but still pretty greatly done garbage.
+The lead from the first Deathstalker movie, Rick Hill, returns to the main role and the main female character is a hottie who isn't afraid to show her rack.

 Nosoki's rating: